MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-whats-new.md

 ---

-# Get started with Surface Hub 3 on the Microsoft Teams Rooms on Windows experience
+# What's new for Surface Hub 3

 Surface Hub 3 (50/85”) comes with the Microsoft Teams Rooms on Windows experience, enabling hybrid teams to collaborate in a more inclusive way to meet and co-create.